Stamp Act 1765

 One member of the British Parliament argued that the American colonists were no different from the 90-percent of Great Britain who did not own property and thus could not vote, but who were nevertheless "virtually" represented by land-owning electors and representatives who had common interests with them.
 Daniel Dulany, a Maryland attorney and politician, disputed this assertion in a widely read pamphlet, arguing that the relations between the Americans and the English electors were "a knot too infirm to be relied on" for proper representation, "virtual" or otherwise.
 Local protest groups established Committees of Correspondence which created a loose coalition from New England to Maryland.
 Protests and demonstrations increased, often initiated by the Sons of Liberty and occasionally involving hanging of effigies.
 Very soon, all stamp tax distributors were intimidated into resigning their commissions, and the tax was never effectively collected.

-Opposition to the Stamp Act 1765 was not limited to the colonies.
+Opposition to the act was not limited to the colonies.
 British merchants and manufacturers pressured Parliament because their exports to the colonies were threatened by boycotts.
-The act was repealed on 18 March 1766 as a matter of expedience, but Parliament affirmed its power to legislate for the colonies "in all cases whatsoever" by also passing the Declaratory Act 1766.
+The act was repealed on 18 March 1766 as a matter of expedience, but Parliament affirmed its power to legislate for the colonies "in all cases whatsoever" by also passing the Declaratory Act 1766 (6 Geo.
+3. c.
+12).
 A series of new taxes and regulations then ensued—likewise opposed by the Americans.
-The episode played a major role in defining the 27 colonial grievances that were clearly stated within the text of the Indictment of George III section of the United States Declaration of Independence, enabling the organized colonial resistance which led to the American Revolution in 1775.
+The episode played a major role in defining the 27 colonial grievances that were clearly stated within the text of the Indictment of George III section of the United States Declaration of Independence, enabling the organised colonial resistance which led to the American Revolution in 1775.